Data Ingestion Guide

 Ingesting Data into Ask Sage

-2) Ask Sage users benefit from ingesting data only once, enabling its use across multiple GenAI models on the platform.
+• Upload once, use across multiple GenAI models on the platform

 1. Understanding Datasets, Tokens, and Embeddings